 6. Don’t Go Shopping Without Reusable Bags

 Plastic bags have not even spared the deepest point on our planet, the Mariana Trench- An alarming fact that caused many to re-evaluate their lifestyle choices.
-Luckily, canvas grocery bags and reusable vegetable bags have come to our rescue.
+Luckily, canvas grocery bags, mesh shopping bags and reusable vegetable bags have come to our rescue.
 They are good-looking, versatile, and incredibly environment-friendly.

 7. Reduce Meat Intake